Campbell valley regional park

 The partially accessible washrooms with low toilet seats belong to the Nature House, the wildlife garden, the Old Orchard Group Picnic area, and Coyote Group Camp.

-North valley main entrances and South valley entrance’s picnic tables and toilets are accessible too.
+North Valley’s main entrances and South Valley’s entrances’ picnic tables and toilets are accessible too.
 The toilets in the Equestrian Centre are also accessible.

-Old Orchard Picnic Shelter and Camp Coyote Group Campsite have fire rings and they can be reserved or provided on a first come first serve basis.
-Certain restrictions and safety rules have to be kept in mind while lighting the fire.
+Old Orchard Picnic Shelter and Camp Coyote Group Campsite have fire rings that can be reserved or provided on a first-come, first-serve basis.
+Certain restrictions and safety rules must be considered while lighting the fire.

-The simplest route to Campbell valley regional park is to head east towards Highway #1 from Vancouver, onto the highway directed eastward, and then turn left and follow the park signs.
+The simplest route to Campbell Valley Regional Park is to head east towards Highway #1 from Vancouver, onto the eastward highway, and then turn left and follow the park signs.

-Carry on east through Burnaby, to the other side of the Port Mann Bridge into Surrey.
-If you are located in South Vancouver, it would be easier for you to go via Richmond.
+Carry east through Burnaby to the other side of the Port Mann Bridge into Surrey.
+If you are located in South Vancouver, it would be easier to go via Richmond.

 You can arrive at the park via Highway 99 as well.
 You will have to go by the Eighth Avenue East Exit.